Links on Android Authority may earn us a commission. Learn more.

 There is no denying that Google Assistant is a fantastic virtual assistant with some useful features and very natural interactions.
-From checking facts on the web, to setting timers, to launching apps, to sending messages, it can help with a lot of stuff!
+From checking facts on the web, to setting timers, to launching apps, to sending messages, it can help make life easier in a myriad of ways.
 But that’s not to say it’s perfect.
 There are some features that many would like to see come to Google Assistant.
 Good news!
 With just a little effort and no real coding chops, you can actually create your own apps and features from scratch with Actions on Google.

 Keep reading, we’ll show you how!